 Notarial will and witness testament, for which handwritten signatures or formal notarial process are explicitly required (sec.
 63, 64, and 66 of the Danish Inheritance Act - Arveloven).

 Signatures on the lease agreement and other agreements on the leased property must be drawn up in writing when one of the parties so requires (section 4), and the landlord’s notification of rental agreement’s termination (pursuant to sections 87 and 93.2) cannot be submitted as digital documents (Danish Rent Act - Lejeloven)

 DISCLAIMER: The content provided on this website is intended to help understand the legal framework of e-signatures and not to serve as legal advice.
 As laws and regulations may change often, we cannot guarantee the accuracy of the information presented, as it may not be up to date with the most recent legal developments.
 Penneo disclaims all liability with respect to this material, expressed or implied, to the maximum extent permitted by law.
 We suggest consulting a licensed attorney in your area for advice on specific legal issues and jurisdictions.
 If you have specific legal questions about any of the information on this site, you should consult with a licensed attorney in your area (Last updated: November, 2020)

 Penneo supports certificate-based eID signatures, therefore it enables the creation of digital signatures surrounded with the highest level of security.
-Penneo complies with all the legal and technical standards established worldwide for advanced e-signatures and meets the eIDAS requirements for qualified e-signatures.
+Penneo complies with all the legal and technical standards established worldwide for advanced e-signatures.

 The Penneo signature can be used as a proof of trustworthiness in terms of authenticity, content integrity, and non-repudiation of the transaction the parties agreed upon, as it allows to believe that: